hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 **Add-HPEGLDeviceComputeFullService** is a much more advanced cmdlet than the previous one.
 This specific command has the ability to perform all mandatory steps of Compute onboarding:

-1. Connect to HPE GreenLake using the default account or the one provided using the **GLCompanyName** parameter.
+1. Connect to HPE GreenLake using the default account or the one provided using the **\-GLCompanyName** parameter.
 2. Set the automatic assignment of subscriptions with the first Compute Enhanced subscription found that has not expired and has available subscription seats.
 3. Onboard each device to the HPE GreenLake Cloud Platform account.
-4. Set optional server tags if defined with the **Tags** parameter.
+4. Set optional server tags if defined with the **\-Tags** parameter.
 5. Associate each device with the defined application instance (subscription is automatically assigned to each device as per auto assignment configuration).
 6. Set each iLO to use a web proxy if defined via the different web proxy parameters.
 7. Connect each iLO to the HPE Compute Ops Management instance.